-While the AMT method can seem like a black box to the average taxpayer, there are indicators of AMT exposure.
-Some of the biggest reasons that taxpayers are subject to the AMT include:
+While the AMT method can seem like a black hole to the average taxpayer, there are indicators of potential AMT exposure.
+Some of the biggest reasons taxpayers are subject to the AMT include:

-High state and local taxes.
+- High state and local taxes.
 When figuring the AMT, the deductions for nonfederal tax payments you were able to claim on Schedule A are disallowed.
 In addition to state and local income taxes, these deductions include real estate taxes and personal property taxes.
-Because of this, taxpayers in high-tax states were about 2.5 times as likely as those in low-tax states to have owed the AMT in 2011.2

-Big family.
+- Big family.
 If you have a lot of dependents, you’re more likely to be hit by the AMT.
-That’s because the tax doesn’t allow you to subtract your personal exemptions (number of dependents times $3,800 in 2012, $3,900 in 2013).
-Taxpayers with three or more children were almost three times more likely than those with no children to owe the AMT in 2011.2
+That’s because the tax doesn’t allow you to subtract your personal exemptions (number of dependents times $4,000 in 2015, $4,050 in 2016).

-Among other deductions the AMT throws out or reduces are medical expenses, “miscellaneous” items like interest income from private-activity bonds (including those held in bond funds), business operating losses, small-business stock sales, estate or trust income, depreciation, and passive activities.
+Among other deductions the AMT sometimes throws out or reduces involve medical expenses, interest income from private-activity municipal bonds (including those held in municipal bond funds), certain business operating losses, small-business stock sales, estate and trust income, depreciation and depletion, and passive activities.